AnalyticsLoL/SummonerInsight/README.md

 Define global flags in Context.js and import them in other components (not constant functions).

 ## Ideas for next stuff
-- [x] Figure out some style for the masteries milestones (Maybe sort of tags with colors for each letter)
 - [ ] Filter matchhistory by queuetype and gamemode
-- [ ] Summonersearchbar in Nav bar when not on home page
+- [x] Summonersearchbar in Nav bar when not on home page
 - [ ] Create context elements for matches and summonerInfo and wait that all children components are loaded before showing them
 - [ ] Make dark mode and day mode pages using css var
 - [ ] Clickable links for players in matches